50 years of BBC Television News was

 Palace could be

-be remotely switched and had a pair of indicator bulbs on it – orange for
+could be remotely switched and had a pair of indicator bulbs on it – orange

-405, blue for 625.
-The only other indication was that the line whistle
+for 405, blue for 625.
+The only other indication was that the line

-you heard from the monitors was higher on 625.
-I remember one late BBC2
+whistle you heard from the monitors was higher on 625.
+I remember one

-news bulletin on a Saturday evening, somebody realising towards the end that
+late BBC2 news bulletin on a Saturday evening, somebody realising towards the

-the lights were the wrong colour and the whine was too low.
-They gave a
+end that the lights were the wrong colour and the whine was too low.

-yell and the master switch was thrown.
-All the monitors flashed and the
+They gave a yell and the master switch was thrown.
+All the monitors

-scans then recovered and we were on the right standard.
-Nobody said
+flashed and the scans then recovered and we were on the right standard.

-anything, not even Network Control at the Television Centre.
-I guess
+Nobody said anything, not even Network Control at the Television

-their monitors just switched to whatever was incoming too!
-Viewers at
+Centre.
+I guess their monitors just switched to whatever was incoming

-home would have suffered a screen full of screaming lines, but nobody phoned
+too!
+Viewers at home would have suffered a screen full of screaming lines,

-that BBC2 only had 2 viewers and on this occasion they must have gone to bed.
+joke that BBC2 only had 2 viewers and on this occasion they must have gone to

 Introduction of Colour